buildingSMART/IFC4.3.x-development/docs/schemas/core/IfcProductExtension/Entities/IfcTransportElement.md

 ### CorrectTypeAssigned
 Either there is no transport element type object associated, i.e. the _IsTypedBy_ inverse relationship is not provided, or the associated type object has to be of type _IfcTransportElementType_.

+## Concepts

+### Object Typing

+IfcTransportElement defines the occuurence of any transportation device, common information about transportation device types (or styles) is handled by IfcTransportElementType.
+The
+ IfcTransportElementType (if present) may establish the common type name, usage (or predefined) type, common material layer set, common set of properties and common shape representations (using IfcRepresentationMap).
+The IfcTransportElementType is attached using the IfcRelDefinedByType.RelatingType objectified relationship and is accessible by the inverse IsTypedBy attribute.

+ If no IfcTransportElementType is attached (i.e. if only occurrence information is given) the PredefinedType should be provided.
+If set to .USERDEFINED. a user defined value can be provided by the ObjectType attribute.

+### Property Sets for Objects

+### Spatial Containment

+* The IfcTransportElement is placed within the project spatial hierarchy using the objectified relationship IfcRelContainedInSpatialStructure, refering to it by its inverse attribute SELF\IfcElement.ContainedInStructure.
+Subtypes of IfcSpatialStructureElement are valid spatial containers, with IfcBuilding being the default container.